-John Torchetti brings 30 years of professional hockey playing and coaching experience to the Detroit Red Wings bench, signing on as an assistant coach on June 9, 2016, after guiding the Minnesota Wild to a playoff berth as the team's interim head coach in 2015-16.
+John Torchetti returns for his second season as an assistant coach for the Detroit Red Wings and brings over 30 years of professional hockey playing and coaching experience to the Red Wings bench.
+He signed on as an assistant coach on June 9, 2016, after guiding the Minnesota Wild to a playoff berth as the team's interim head coach in 2015-16.

 Torchetti has coached in the professional ranks since 1993-94, breaking in as an assistant coach of the ECHL's Greensboro Monarchs from 1993-95.
 He has also served as head coach of the CHL's San Antonio Iguanas (1994-96), the IHL's Fort Wayne Komets (1996-98), the AHL's San Antonio Rampage (2002-03) and the QMJHL's Moncton Wildcats (2006-07).
 Torchetti also spent one season in Detroit, acting as general manager for the IHL's Detroit Vipers in 1998-99.
 As a head coach, Torchetti has a career record of 384-325-22-64 and was the CHL's Coach of the Year in 1995 and the IHL's Coach of the Year in 1998.

 As a player, Torchetti saw time in the AHL and ECHL as well as the Atlantic Coast Hockey League and All-American Hockey League.
 He totaled 532 points (258-274-532) in 359 professional games over seven seasons from 1984-91.
 He primarily played with the Carolina Thunderbirds (1984-89) in the ACHL, AAHL and ECHL but also skated for the ACHL's Virginia Lancers (1986-87), the AHL's Binghamton Whalers (1988-89) and ECHL's Winston-Salem Thunderbirds (1989-91).
 He won an ECHL Riley Cup championship with Carolina in 1989.